-Though the presence of anti-LGBTQIA+ bias and inaccuracy has long been suspected in LLMs tasked with medical use cases, our study is the first to investigate this across multiple real-world clinical scenarios in cooperation with clinical experts.
-We include both explicit questions, which mimic the use of LLMs as a search tool, and extended clinical scenarios, which simulate medical scenarios through realistic patient notes.
-We also probe for both incidental bias associated only with the mention of the LGBTQIA+ identity and expected historical bias surrounding stereotyped medical conditions, and thoroughly classify and qualitatively annotate inaccuracies at a level of detail not captured by previous numerical-only evaluations of bias.
-We test both publicly accessible LLMs, which have been previously shown to be used by community clinicians, and a secure model intended for clinical use.
+Though the presence of anti-LGBTQIA+ bias and inaccuracy has long been suspected in LLMs tasked with medical use cases, our study is the first to our knowledge to qualitatively and quantitatively include multiple real-world clinical scenarios that are unique to LGBTQIA+ health concerns.
+We included explicit questions, which mimic the use of LLMs as a search tool, and extended clinical note scenarios, which simulate medical scenarios through realistic patient notes.
+We probed for incidental bias associated only with the mention of the LGBTQIA+ identity and expected historical bias surrounding stereotyped medical conditions, and we thoroughly classified and qualitatively annotated inaccuracies at a level of detail not captured by previous numerical-only bias evaluations.
+Furthermore, we a priori constructed different types of prompts designed to evaluate known model shortcomings, such as sycophancy and position bias.
+We present our prompts and responses as a dataset that can be used as a benchmark to evaluate future model iterations.

-We prompted 4 LLMs (Gemini 1.5 Flash, Claude 3 Haiku, GPT-4o, Stanford Medicine Secure GPT (GPT-4.0)) with a set of 38 prompts designed to explore anti-LGBTQIA+ bias.
-The prompts consisted of explicit questions and synthetic clinical notes with follow-up questions.
-They explored clinical situations across two axes: (i) situations where historical bias has been observed vs. not observed, and (ii) situations where LGBTQIA+ identity is relevant to clinical care vs. not relevant (Figure 1).
+We prompted 4 LLMs (Gemini 1.5 Flash, Claude 3 Haiku, GPT-4o, Stanford Medicine Secure GPT (GPT-4.0)) with the 38 prompts.
 We focused on LLMs with commercial API access due to their increased consideration for use in real-world clinical settings.
-Secure GPT is Stanford Medicine’s private and secure instance for healthcare professionals to use LLMs for clinical care and is built on OpenAI’s GPT-4.0 infrastructure.
-We chose to evaluate Secure GPT due to its deployment into the clinical care setting.
+Secure GPT is Stanford Medicine’s private and secure LLM for healthcare professionals and is built on OpenAI’s GPT-4.0 infrastructure.
+We chose to evaluate Secure GPT due to its deployment in the clinical care setting.
+Prompts were provided to the May 2024 versions of these models by a computer science graduate student (NS) who was not involved in the response evaluation.

 Quantitative Results: